MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint-scenario-setup.md

 2. Select the cells in the grid.

     ![List with all columns](./media/sharepoint-scenario-setup/01-01-07-empty-grid.png)
-3. Open the project-requests.xlsx workbook and select all the data (not the headings).
+3. Open the [downloaded workbook](https://download.microsoft.com/download/d/f/6/df6682e2-c625-47f2-9627-b78a86217cd8/project-requests.xlsx) and select all the data (not the headings).

     ![Project Requests Excel table](./media/sharepoint-scenario-setup/01-01-08-excel-table.png)
 4. Copy the data and paste it into the grid in SharePoint, then click or tap **Done**.